Woodworking

 Not a quote.

-Tell us about the parts you make, the tolerances you hold, and where you want to take the work next.
-We'll ask the right questions and figure out what actually fits — no pressure, no pitch, no agenda other than fit.
+Tell us about the work your shop is running, the finish quality your customers expect, and where you want to take the business next.
+We'll ask the right questions and figure out what actually fits.
+No pressure, no pitch, no agenda other than fit.